How the Galaxy-Halo Connection Depends on Large-Scale Environment: Data

 \section{Data}

-Our data set is based on \texttt{SUBFIND} subhalo catalogs \citep{Springel+2001} from the Illustris TNG300-1 cosmological hydrodynamic simulations \citep[hereafter, TNG300,][]{Nelson+2019b,Pillepich+2019}.
-The TNG300 simulations adopted the \cite{Planck2015} cosmology with $H_0 = 67.74\rm \ km\ s^{-1}\ Mpc^{-1}$.
+Our data set is based on \texttt{SUBFIND} subhalo catalogs \citep{Springel+2001} from the Illustris TNG300-1 cosmological hydrodynamic simulations \citep[hereafter, TNG300,][]{Nelson+2019b,Pillepich+2019}.\footnote{Additional details for these catalogs can be found online at \url{https://www.tng-project.org/data/docs/specifications/}.} Here, a subhalo is defined as a central halo or a satellite halo that may reside in a larger halo.
 We select subhalos from TNG300 matched to their counterpart subhalos from the TNG300-1-Dark (dark matter only) simulation.
 For our catalogs, subhalos must be detected by both the \texttt{Sublink} \citep{Sublink} and \texttt{LHaloTree} \citep{LHaloTree} algorithms, which ensures a high level of confidence that the subhalos are well-resolved and matched correctly (but may result in some incompleteness).
 By imposing this matching criterion, we remove 4.5\% of subhalos from the catalog.

+We define $M_{\rm halo}$ as the sum of all dark matter particles gravitationally bound to the halo. $V_{\rm max}$ is the maximum value of the spherically averaged rotation curve.
+Both $M_{\rm halo}$ and $V_{\rm max}$ are extracted from the dark matter only subhalo catalogs.
+The stellar mass $M_\star$ is defined using the sum of all star particles bound to the halo, based on the crossmatched hydrodynamic simulation.

 We remove all flagged subhalos (\texttt{SubhaloFlag != 0}), as well as all subhalos with fewer than 50 star particles, halo masses below $\log(M_{\rm halo}/M_\odot) = 11$, or stellar masses below $\log (M_\star/M_\odot) = 9$.
 For each subhalo, we use the $3d$ positions $\bm{x}$, $3d$ velocities $\bm{v}$, logarithmic halo mass $M_{\rm halo}$, maximum circular velocity $V_{\rm max}$, and whether the subhalo is a central or satellite, $\Gamma_{\rm cen} \in \{0,1\}$.
 After applying these cuts, 76.1\% of the 208,037 remaining subhalos are centrals (in the dark matter only simulation).